Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Phenomenological Ginzburg--Landau theory with finite-momentum pairing

 which results in the ${\bm{q}}$-dependence of the OP given by

-with the homogeneous OP $|\Psi_0|^2 = -a/b \propto T-\Tc$.
-We plot this relation in Fig. \ref{fig:GL_OP_current_expectation}(a).
-It shows that the OP amplitude is reduced compared to the zero momentum pairing case for any finite $q=|\bm{q}|>0$.
-This suppression is induced by the nonlinear coupling of the Higgs mode to the phase mode~\cite{Shimano2020}.
+with the homogeneous OP $|\Psi_0(T)|^2 = -\alpha(T)/b \propto T-T_{\mathrm{c}}$.
+We plot this relation in Figure~\ref{fig:GL_OP_current_expectation}a.
+It shows that the OP amplitude is reduced compared to the zero-momentum pairing case for any finite $q=|\bm{q}|>0$.
+This suppression is induced by the nonlinear coupling of the Higgs mode to the phase mode [\href{https://doi.org/10.1146/annurev-conmatphys-031119-050813}{3}].
 For some critical momentum value $q_{\mathrm{c}}$, superconducting order breaks down completely ($\Psi_{q_{\mathrm{c}}}= 0$) because the kinetic energy from phase modulations exceeds the gain in energy from pairing.
-In GL theory, this value is given exactly by $q_{\mathrm{c}} = \xi^{-1}$ (c.f.
-Eq. (\ref{eq:GL_OP_q_dependece})), identifying the correlation length $\xi$ as the associated length scale of this spatially induced breakdown.
-The temperature dependence of the OP and extracted $\xi$ gives access to the coherence length $\xi_0$ via Eq. (\ref{eq:coherence_length}) (c.f.
-Sec. \ref{sec:OP_and_xi}).
+In GL theory, this value is given exactly by $q_{\mathrm{c}} = \xi(T)^{-1}$ (c.f.~Eq.~(\ref{eq:GL_OP_q_dependece})).
+The temperature dependence of the OP and extracted $\xi(T)$ gives access to the coherence length $\xi_0$ via Eq.~(\ref{eq:coherence_length}) (c.f.~Note~\ref{sec:OP_and_xi}).

-The $\bm{q}$-dependence of the OP does not only give access to $\xi$, but at the same time connects to \jdp.
+The $\bm{q}$-dependence of the OP also connects to the depairing current $j_{\mathrm{dp}}$ [\href{https://doi.org/10.1103/RevModPhys.34.667}{61}].
 To see this, we derive the current density in the superconducting state.
-For this purpose, we (briefly) introduce a vector potential $\bm{A}$ via minimal coupling to the free energy
+For this purpose, we (briefly) introduce a vector potential $\bm{A}$ via minimal coupling to the free energy [4, \href{https://doi.org/10.1073/pnas.2119548119}{55}]

-where we used $e^* = 2e$.
-We can explicitly set $e^*$ and, in this regard, treat it differently to $m^*$ because $e^*$ and $(e^*)^2$ couple the same way to the OP, i.e., the charge of the Cooper pair is not renormalized.
+where we choose the Coulomb-gauge $\nabla\cdot\bm{A}=0$ and use $e^* = 2e$.
+We can explicitly set $e^*$ and, in this regard, treat the charge differently to the mass $m^*$ because $e^*$ and $(e^*)^2$ couple the same way to the OP, i.e., the charge of the Cooper pair is not renormalized.
 We obtain the steady-state current density from the first derivative with respect to the vector potential

 with the magnetic flux quantum $\Phi_0 = h/(2e) = \pi\hbar/e$.
-We set $\bm{A}$ to zero although it is possible to achieve the same result by an appropriate gauge choice since the phase gradient $i\nabla \Psi_{\bm{q}} = - \Psi_{\bm{q}}\bm{q}$ and the vector potential are linked by gauge transformation.
-By inserting the OP from Eq. (\ref{eq:GL_OP_q_dependece}), we obtain a $\bm{q}$-dependent expression for the current density
+By inserting the OP from Eq.~(\ref{eq:GL_OP_q_dependece}), we obtain a $\bm{q}$-dependent expression for the current density ($T$-dependence suppressed)